Shade sail

-A shade sail − or somewhat more precise a textile sunshade sail or a textile sun protection sail − is a device to create outdoor shade based on the textile basic technology that can be found in a ship's sail.
+A shade sail − or somewhat more precise a textile sunshade sail or a textile sun protection sail − is a device to create outdoor shade (shadow) based on the textile basic technology that can be found in a ship's sail.
 Shade sails use a flexible membrane tensioned between several anchor points.
 While generally installed permanently, they are cheap and easy to set up.
 They are usually provided above public gathering places such as seating areas and playgrounds in countries where strong sun radiation makes prolonged stays in the open sun unpleasant or dangerous due to sunburn and skin cancer risk.

 History

 Ancient Egyptians and later the Greeks and Romans used large pieces of fabric to provide shade.
 The Colosseum in Rome was shaded with large canvas "sails" pulled into place by Roman sailors.
 Modern shade sails came into wider use with the invention of a far more durable and relatively inexpensive fabric called shade cloth.
 Useful versions of shade cloth appeared in the early 1990s especially in Australia and South Africa.